ShenLab/CNV-Espresso/README.md

 A few example images are located [here](https://github.com/ShenLab/CNV-Espresso/tree/main/example/images).

 ### Step 6.
-Training
+Training (Optional)

 In general, you can directly use our pretrained CNN model ([MobileNet_v1_fine-tuning_3classes_log_transformed.h5](https://github.com/ShenLab/CNV-Espresso/blob/main/model/MobileNet_v1_fine-tuning_3classes_log_transformed.h5)) for your *in silico* validation (Skip step 6).
-However, if you have a bunch of validated or confirmed CNVs, you can also train the CNN model from scratch.
+However, if you have a bunch of validated or high-confidence CNVs, you can also train the CNN model from scratch.
 If so, please follow the tutorial below:

 1. Please use `images` function in `cnv_espresso.py` as **Step5** to generate images for your prepared true deletion, true duplication, false deletion and false duplication.
 Note that false deletion and false duplication will be treated as diploid together in the downstream steps.

 2. We recommend using a GPU server to handle this step.
-You can train your specific model by the following command:
+You can train your custom model by the following commands:

 ```bash
 true_del_img=${project_dir}/train/true_del.list